-(a) take every reasonable precaution to ensure the health and safety of his employees;
+(a) take every reasonable precaution to ensure the health and safety of its employees;

 (b) comply with this Act, the regulations and any order made in accordance with this Act or the regulations; and

-(c) ensure that his employees comply with this Act, the regulations and any order made in accordance with this Act or the regulations.
+(c) ensure that its employees comply with this Act, the regulations and any order made in accordance with this Act or the regulations.